-However, video production companies always turn up expecting the unexpected, which can often make the shoot last longer.
+However, video production companies always turn up expecting the unexpected, and sometimes a shoot ends up lasting longer than planned.

 Obviously, the big factor that will impact the length of production is the length of the video itself.
 We’ll talk more about project complexity later on.